wenadev/machine-learning/auto/README.md

 ## Predicting Fuel Consumption

 The program:
-- Drops the car name attribute.
-- Splits the data into 80% training and 20% testing sets.
-- Attributes horsepower has 6 missing values.
-Fill these up with the average horsepower for the respective number of cylinders.
+- Cleans the data and fixes the missing values by replacing them with the average horsepower for the respective number of cylinders.
-- Trains a poor model to predict mpg in such a way that the model intentionally overfits the training data.
+- Trains a poor model to intentionally overfit the training data, evident in its predictions
 - Trains a better model that does not overfit the training data.
-- Generates a graph showing both models (poor and good) with the highest correlation with the mpg label, and in the y-axis the mpg.
+- Generates a graph showing both models (poor and good), with the highest negatively correlated attribute and the target variable (MPG)

 ![graph](auto.jpeg)